Plan Your Visit

 Planning Your Research

 You can search our Library Catalog for general topics, specific names, or places.
 Catalog entries indicate if material is part of the Special Collections Reading Room or the Main Reading Room.
 When you make your library appointment, the form will ask whether you are conducting Special Collections or Main Reading Room research.
-If you are conducting Special Collections research, please use the form to list your requested collections.

 When available, catalog entries provide links to more detailed finding aids, often with box and folder inventories of materials.
 Browse or search our Finding Aids Database to further explore Special Collections materials.
 Our Research Guides are also a helpful resource for pinpointing materials on a variety of Maryland history topics.